wenyang/azureml-v2-preview/website/docs/userguide/environment.md

 az ml environment create --file examples/fastai-vision-env.yml
 ```

 #### Environment can be created in number of ways.
-Here are the supported ones.
+These examples shows YAML files representing environments for supported scenarios.

 ##### Creating Environment using existing Docker Image:
 ```yml